 - The null hypothesis is then: There is no correlation between salary and age in the German population.

 - and the alternative hypothesis: There is a correlation between salary and age in the German population.

 Significance and the t-test

 Whether the Pearson correlation coefficient is significantly different from zero based on the sample surveyed can be checked using a t-test.
 Here, r is the correlation coefficient and n is the sample size.

 A p-value can then be calculated from the test statistic t.
-If the p-value is smaller than the specified significance level, which is usually 5%, then the null hypothesis is unlearned, otherwise it is not.
+If the p-value is smaller than the specified significance level, which is usually 5%, then the null hypothesis is rejected, otherwise it is not.

 Assumptions of the Pearson correlation

 But what about the assumptions for a Pearson correlation?
 Here we have to distinguish whether we just want to calculate the Pearson correlation coefficient, or whether we want to test a hypothesis.

 To calculate the Pearson correlation coefficient, only two metric variables must be present.
 Metric variables are, for example, a person's weight,a person's salary or electricity consumption.